skaldlabs/skald/README.md

 Note that if you look at `skald/models/memo.py` you will see a bunch of other stuff.
 Maybe these shouldn't have been added from the start but yeah there's a lot of stuff not being used yet like "archived", relationships, expiration, etc.

 Lastly, the UI has not been touched yet.

+There are no projects and no organizations, all the data gets lumped into one.